 The CSEW collects information from approximately 35,000 households each year.
 Since those responses reflect only a fraction of the total population of England and Wales, a process is used to give different weights to different households and individuals based on their sex, age and region, in such a way that the weighted distribution of responding household and individuals in these households matches the known distribution in the population as a whole.

-First, weights are applied to the raw data to compensate for:
+First, weighting is applied to the raw data to compensate for:

 - unequal address selection probabilities (given, some areas are more populated than others)